norman-ml/norman_sdk_python/README.md

     "version":{
         "label":"beta",
-        "short_description": "A text-to-image diffusion model for high-quality image generation.", "long_description": (
+        "short_description": "A text-to-image diffusion model for high-quality image generation.", "long_description": ("""
-            "Stable Diffusion 3.5 large is a latent text-to-image diffusion model trained on " "a large-scale dataset to generate detailed and diverse images from natural " "language prompts.
-It serves as a general-purpose foundation model that can " "be fine-tuned for tasks such as image generation, editing, and style transfer."
+            Stable Diffusion 3.5 large is a latent text-to-image diffusion model trained on a large-scale dataset to generate detailed and diverse images from natural language prompts.
+It serves as a general-purpose foundation model that can be fine-tuned for tasks such as image generation, editing, and style transfer.
-        ),
+        """),
         "assets":[
             {
                 "asset_name":"File",